Is parenthood a form of trauma?

 As the old saying goes, it takes a village to raise a child.<>P

-Of course, that was when we had villages — not major urban centres where no one knows anyone and most parents (Other then the very wealthy) raise children alone.
+Of course, that was when we had villages — not major urban centres where no one knows anyone and most parents (Other than the very wealthy) raise children alone.

 Here’s someone who finally is admitting that newly minted parenthood (at least of the isolated variety) has an impact on parents similar to many major traumas.

-And, from first hand experience, so also does having to use 1.5 bottles of pure acetone and two hours of your life to remove an entire bottle of nail-polish from the bathroom floor, wall, tub, toilet… (It’s just that by then you’re desensitized — sorta like living in a war zone for most of your life…)
+And, from the first-hand experience, so also does having to use 1.5 bottles of pure acetone and two hours of your life to remove an entire bottle of nail polish from the bathroom floor, wall, tub, toilet… (It’s just that by then you’re desensitized — sorta like living in a war zone for most of your life…)